serhanaya/Nvib.jl/README.md

 __Example__

-This function is created for a parametric analysis in mind, however we can calculate nondimensional frequencies for specific conditions:
+The main function is the `freqTab`.
+This function is created for a parametric analysis in mind: The effects of slenderness ratio (Λ), opening angle of the beam (θT), and small-scale (R0/γ) can be investigated.
+We can calculate nondimensional frequencies for specific conditions as the example given here:

 If we want to determine the nondimensional frequency for the first and second mode of a nonlocal beam (in-plane vibration analysis) having slenderness ratio of Λ=150, opening angle θT=120 and small